luca-yao/hpilo-exporter/README.md

 # HP iLO Metrics Exporter

+Because my own environment has HP **ILO3** to **ILO5**, and **ILO3** does not have `AlertMail` function

+So I think it would be smarter if I can be notified if there is an exception through `Grafana Alerting`, so I made a small adjustment.

+At the same time, I have also adjusted the dashboard of Grafana.
+If there is no accident, it should be applied and can be used d(`･∀･)b

 Blackbox likes exporter used to exports HP Server Integrated Lights Out (iLO) states to Prometheus.

 ### Gauges